adikabintang/kolor-di-dinding/networking/bgp.md

 ## Redistribution of BGP into IGP

-Routes learnt by BGP are passed to IGP.
-Only routes learnt by eBGP are redistributed into IGP.
+Only routes learnt from eBGP peers are redistributed into IGP.
 Some operators avoid this because the routing entries in IGP will be too large.

 One of the solution is to use MPLS.
 See page 53 of https://moodle.epfl.ch/pluginfile.php/2731792/mod_resource/content/1/bgpSols.pdf